canada-ca/canada-ca.github.io/_posts/2020-06-05-designing-for-accessibility.md

 (A screen capture of the Canada.ca homepage.
 We zoom in to see a window open above the page with the title "Links List".
 A list of links appears in the window, each link being highlighted as the participant says out loud what they are.)

 <p><b>Participant 1:</b> Now I can't use "Skip to main content", I don't really quite know what's there first so we'll have to have a look and see.</p>
-(Caption: Navigating by exploring the list of links on the page) Okay let's see, I see "Public pensions", "Get a passport"...
+<p>(Caption: Navigating by exploring the list of links on the page)</p>
+<p>Okay let's see, I see "Public pensions", "Get a passport"...
 Ah!
+Okay</p>
-Okay ("Coronavirus (COVID-19)" is highlighted)
+<p>("Coronavirus (COVID-19)" is highlighted)</p>
-Coronavirus - now there might be something there.
+<p>Coronavirus - now there might be something there.
 You're talking about someone who's been laid off, so there might be something there.
-We'll come back to that in a minute.
+We'll come back to that in a minute.</p>
-("Get the support you need" is highlighted.)
+<p>("Get the support you need" is highlighted.)</p>
-So I'm going to start with "Get the support you need" and see if it has anything that looks like at least a good place to start.
-So I'll go there.
+<p>So I'm going to start with "Get the support you need" and see if it has anything that looks like at least a good place to start.
+So I'll go there.</p>
-Moderator: OK
+<p>Moderator: OK</p>
-(Zooms out to show the page change to the Economic Response Plan.)
+<p>(Zooms out to show the page change to the Economic Response Plan.)</p>
-Sub-title: Participant ARCA-02 - JAWS user - Financial support from the Economic Response Plan (Screen shot of a page entitled, "Canada's COVID-19 Economic Response Plan".
-A box moves down the page, highlighting different elements while a robotic voice (the screen reader) reads what's there.)
+<p>Sub-title: Participant ARCA-02 - JAWS user - Financial support from the Economic Response Plan</p>
+<p>(Screen shot of a page entitled, "Canada's COVID-19 Economic Response Plan".
+A box moves down the page, highlighting different elements while a robotic voice (the screen reader) reads what's there.)</p>
-Screen reader: Get the support you need.
+<p>Screen reader: Get the support you need.
 Canada's COVID-19 Economic Response Plan dash Canada.ca.
 Language selection, heading level -
-(The box highlights the page title, then continues down the page).
+<p>(The box highlights the page title, then continues down the page).
-Canada's COVID-19 Economic Response Plan - Heading level 1.
+<p>Canada's COVID-19 Economic Response Plan - Heading level 1.
 The Government of Canada is taking immediate, significant, decisive action to support Canadians and businesses facing hardship as a result of the global COVID-19 outbreak.
-Caption: Navigating by page element
+<p>Caption: Navigating by page element
-Heading level 2 - On this page List with 3 items Bullet, same page link - Support for individuals.
+<p>Heading level 2 - On this page List with 3 items Bullet, same page link - Support for individuals.
 Bullet, same page link - Support for businesses.
 Bullet, same page link - Support for sectors.
 List end.
 Participant 2: I'm going to go to individuals, Support for individuals.
-It shouldn't be going too fast, I'm an actual slow JAWS reader, compared to some.
+<p>It shouldn't be going too fast, I'm an actual slow JAWS reader, compared to some.
-(The selection box moves back up to the "Support for individuals" heading to the "Support for individuals" link) Screen reader: Heading level 2 - Support for individuals.
+<p>(The selection box moves back up to the "Support for individuals" heading to the "Support for individuals" link)
+<p>Screen reader: Heading level 2 - Support for individuals.
 Heading level 3 - Individuals and families.
 List with 5 items.
 Temporary wage top-up for low-income essential workers
-Participant 2: Low-income essential… he's not an essential worker is he?
+<p>Participant 2: Low-income essential… he's not an essential worker is he?
 Didn't say in the instructions.
-Screen reader: (Unintelligible).
+<p>Screen reader: (Unintelligible).
-(Selection moves down the other items in the list - Increasing the Canada Child Benefit, Special Goods and Services Tax credit payment, Extra time to file income tax returns, Mortgage payment deferral, then moves to a heading "People facing loss of income").
+<p>(Selection moves down the other items in the list - Increasing the Canada Child Benefit, Special Goods and Services Tax credit payment, Extra time to file income tax returns, Mortgage payment deferral, then moves to a heading "People facing loss of income").
-Heading level 3 - People facing loss of income Participant 2: Ah!
+<p>Heading level 3 - People facing loss of income Participant 2: Ah!
-Screen reader: List with 1 item.
+<p>Screen reader: List with 1 item.
 Canada Emergency Response Benefit (CERB) - button collapsed.
 Heading level 3 - Indigenous peoples.
-(Selection moves from the "Indigenous peoples" ).
+<p>(Selection moves from the "Indigenous peoples" ).
-Canada Emergency Response Benefit (CERB) - button expanded.
+<p>Canada Emergency Response Benefit (CERB) - button expanded.
-Participant 2: It's a collapsed link so it actually expanded which is good - it worked.
+<p>Participant 2: It's a collapsed link so it actually expanded which is good - it worked.
 Because they don't always work.
-Screen reader: We will provide a taxable benefit of $2000 every 4 weeks...
+<p>Screen reader: We will provide a taxable benefit of $2000 every 4 weeks...
-Sub-title: Participant ARCA-05 - Windows Magnifier user - When to re-apply for CERB.
+<p>Sub-title: Participant ARCA-05 - Windows Magnifier user - When to re-apply for CERB.
-Participant 3: OK I just go to re-apply and see what the instructions say if I go from there.
+<p>Participant 3: OK I just go to re-apply and see what the instructions say if I go from there.
-It's right underneath there anyway "If your situation continues you should apply for the...
+<p>It's right underneath there anyway "If your situation continues you should apply for the...
-(Pointer moves around the screen, looking for more detail).
+<p>(Pointer moves around the screen, looking for more detail).
-So I'm not sure because it's not saying right here where I'd expect it to be when I should apply for May 10th.
+<p>So I'm not sure because it's not saying right here where I'd expect it to be when I should apply for May 10th.
 It's just saying that I should re-apply every 4 weeks.
 Unless I missed it I don't see it here.
-Caption: Uses the side menu to orient himself.
+<p>Caption: Uses the side menu to orient himself.
-(Pointer moves to the Section menu at the right of the screen).
+<p>(Pointer moves to the Section menu at the right of the screen).
-Yeah: "Who can apply," "How to apply…" Shows me that I'm actually on, "Keep getting my payments."
+<p>Yeah: "Who can apply," "How to apply…" Shows me that I'm actually on, "Keep getting my payments."
 So I feel like I'm in the right spot.
 Oh!
 There it is!
-(Pointer moves to below the "Determine when to apply" link).
+<p>(Pointer moves to below the "Determine when to apply" link).
-Sub-title: Participant ARCA-04 - NVDA user - Contact about CERB.
+<p>Sub-title: Participant ARCA-04 - NVDA user - Contact about CERB.
-(Screen capture of a page entitled "Applying for CERB with CRA: How to Apply".
+<p>(Screen capture of a page entitled "Applying for CERB with CRA: How to Apply".
 The page has a menu on the right labeled "Sections".
 A selection box moves around the elements on the page.
 Screen reader is audible throughout the video, but is unintelligible)
-Participant 4: Contact us about CERB - Hey!
+<p>Participant 4: Contact us about CERB - Hey!
 Let's try that!
-Screen reader: (Unintelligible)
+<p>Screen reader: (Unintelligible)
- Participant 4: You've got to contact the department you applied with, that's good.
+ <p>Participant 4: You've got to contact the department you applied with, that's good.
-1-800-959-8281.
+<p>1-800-959-8281.
 Oh, that's the normal CRA number.

 </details>